rollkit/docs/tutorials/gm-world-mocha-testnet.md

 If you'd like to stop and restart your rollup for development purposes, you're in luck!

-When you ran `init-testnet.sh`, the script generated a script called `restart-testnet.sh` in the `$HOME/gm` directory for you to use to restart your rollup.
+When you ran `init-mocha-testnet.sh`, the script generated a script called `restart-testnet.sh` in the `$HOME/gm` directory for you to use to restart your rollup.